Your guide to independent adventurous

 • Feel confident that your itinerary aligns with the activity or technical level suitable for your group – whether that’s adult friends, kids, grandparents, or all three (I’ve done them all)!

 I bring local insight, route notes and maps, travel tips and practical advice to help you travel independently, confidently, and sustainably – exploring the Alps and beyond at your own pace, mostly without needing a car.
+If you’re curious about what inspired this blog and why it can help with your own adventures, you can read more here.

 Start your research here: